“I make good quality video content and upload on my YouTube channel regularly. Then why are my subscribers not increasing?”

 Check how Tasty’s thumbnails are designed, which would make you click on it, undeniably.

-After thumbnail, the next place your viewers’ eyes will travel to is on the title.
+After the thumbnail, the next place your viewers’ eyes will travel to is on the title.
 Titles are the make-or-break deal for the viewer to decide if they want to view your video or move on to the next.
 Remember, this whole process of selecting videos happens within seconds.

 Short, crisp, and captivating titles are easily clickable.